mlecoleman/nightnight/README.md

 1. Create and use a function that accepts two or more values (parameters), calculates or determines a new value based on those inputs, and returns a new value

-My time counter takes in two inputs and resets after a certain number of seconds has been counted through, and also refreshes the page after that counter has repeated itself for the number of minutes input by the user.
+My time counter takes in two user inputs and resets after a certain number of seconds has been counted through, and also refreshes the page after that counter has repeated itself for the number of minutes input by the user.
 The value updates and changes based on user input.

-2.Create a form and save the values (on click of Submit button) to an external file You must show us or document where that information is being stored so we can confirm that it’s being saved/persisted
+2. Create a form and save the values (on click of Submit button) to an external file You must show us or document where that information is being stored so we can confirm that it’s being saved/persisted

 Form inputs are saved in local storage, and when the page reloads the form will be populated with the inputs from the previous time the user added inputs to the form.